TDI noises transfer functions for LISA: LISA Model

 \subsection{Time-delay interferometry formulation}

-Due to the unequal armlengths entering the inter-spacecraft \ac{IFO} measurements, laser noise cannot be cancelled out when two beams interferes at the photodiode.
-While the lasers are pre-stabilized, the laser frequency noise is still too high and will be a few orders of magnitude above the mission requirements~\cite{MRD}.
+Due to the unequal armlengths entering the \ac{ISI} measurements, laser noise cannot be canceled out when two beams interfere at the photodiode.
+While the lasers are prestabilized, the laser frequency noise is still too high and will be a few orders of magnitude above the mission requirements~\cite{MRD}.
 The postprocessing algorithm called \ac{TDI} will reduce the laser frequency noise below the requirements by building an equal-arm interferometer (combining time-shifted raw phase measurements).
 It has been showed that \ac{TDI} preserves the gravitational wave signal~\cite{Petiteau:2006me,Vallisneri:2005ji,Tinto:2014lxa}.

-The \ac{TDI} formulation involves several steps, which give yield the \ac{TDI} variables.
-The first step is to suppress the spacecraft motion (also dubbed optical bench displacement) noise $\Delta_{ij}$.
+The \ac{TDI} formulation involves several steps, which yield the \ac{TDI} variables.
+The first step is to suppress the spacecraft motion (also dubbed optical bench displacement) noise $\Delta_{ij}$, by introducing the intermediary variables $\xi_{ij}$.
+The idea is to extract the spacecraft jitter noise from the test-mass interferometer (TMI) measurement by subtracting it with reference (RFI) one, so that the laser frequency noise both contained in \ac{TMI} and \ac{RFI} are canceled out as the result.
+Then we subtract that result by the \ac{ISI} measurement, which also contains the same noise term, to annihilate the spacecraft jitter noise.

 Then, we can build the second intermediary variables to reduce the number of laser noises by half using the \ac{RFI} measurements.

 From the intermediary variables $\eta_{ij}$, we can build the TDI variables that reduce laser noise.
 Several TDI combinations exist~\cite{Vallisneri:2005ji,Muratore:2021uqj,PhDHartwig,PhDMuratore}.
 In this article, we focus on the second generation Michelson variables $X_2, Y_2, Z_2$, where each of the two virtual beams of the \ac{TDI} Michelson~\cite{Vallisneri:2005ji}, visits both distant spacecraft twice.
 We compute $X_2$ as